bea3853/bea3853/README.md

 :bar_chart: I work with social media and digital marketing.

-DNA Double Helix Some things benefit from shocks; they thrive and grow when exposed to volatility, randomness, disorder and stressors and love adventure, risk and uncertainty ”.
+🧬 Some things benefit from shocks; they thrive and grow when exposed to volatility, randomness, disorder and stressors and love adventure, risk and uncertainty ”.
 Nassim Nicholas Taleb